LiteLDev/LeviLamina/docs/guides/hook_guide.md

 We used the `AUTO`-marked Hook because we want it to automatically register when the plugin is loaded.

-Finally, for convenience, we used the `TYPED`-marked Hook, so we can directly call functions under the DedicatedServer type in the function body.
+Finally, for convenience, we used the `TYPE`-marked Hook, so we can directly call functions under the DedicatedServer type in the function body.
 Although we did not use it in this code, it is a good habit.

 ### Registering and Unloading Hooks